Data Migration

 To migrate the data of your tables, you must have your S3 bucket in the same region as your Redshift cluster.
 Data migration with S3 buckets in regions other than the provided Redshift clusters will be added in the future.

-Before executing the migration of your data you need the following prerequisites:
+Before executing the migration of your data, you need the following prerequisites:

-You need to create an IAM role associated with your Redshift cluster that can unload the data of your Redshift tables into your S3 bucket.
+You need to create an IAM role associated with your Redshift instance that can unload the data of your Redshift tables into your S3 bucket.
 The IAM role must have the following policy configuration (the following configuration can be used by any database user, to restrict access to this role you can read this guide):

 Select the tables for which you want to have their data migrated to Snowflake.